SaaS is a long-term game. Most of the visitors to your website won’t become paying customers or start a trial right away.

 Landing Page Builders

 Landing pages are an essential part of the lead generation process.
-While most new leads will come through PopUps, you always want to have a high-converting landing page to which you can drive targeted traffic and generate leads.
+While most new leads will come through PopUps, you always want to have a high-converting landing page to drive targeted traffic and generate leads.

 While some marketing automation platforms include landing page builders, you might want a more powerful or specialized tool if your CRM is more basic.
 Here are two recommended landing page builders: